How to Give a Cat Insulin

 Ensure you have the right insulin syringe.

 It is very important that you have the right insulin syringe.
-There are two that are available, U-40, which measures 40 units per milliliter, and U-100, which measures 100 units per milliliter.
+In general all insulin labeled for veterinary use are U-40, which measures 40 units per milliliter.
+Human insulin, however, uses U-100, which measures 100 units per milliliter.
 Using the wrong syringe for the insulin that you have been prescribed can be a critical mistake.
 If you have any questions, call our office.

 Handle the syringe safely.